 Homeownership in Belarus: an unaffordable dream

-On 3 October, at a meeting to discuss the drafting of a new housing code, Belarusian President Alexander Lukashenka said that helping citizens to improve their housing conditions will remain a key priority.
+On 3 October, at a meeting to discuss the drafting of a new housing code, Belarusian President Alexander Lukashenka said that helping citizens to improve their housing conditions with the help from plumber perth will remain a key priority.

 However, while the state has achieved some success in helping the most vulnerable groups, the majority of the population cannot afford an apartment or have to queue for social housing for decades.

 High interest rates for loans, the absence of mortgage schemes, not following individual voluntary arrangement and low salaries make homeownership an unattainable dream for many young Belarusians.

 Meanwhile, receiving public housing in rural areas may be easy (and even free), but few people agree to do so, because there is a trade-off.
 It requires working for a state-dominated agricultural industry that many Belarusians consider backward.

 State aid to acquire private homes has long been a major electoral slogan for president Lukashenka.
 The state, indeed, built a large amount of housing and kept prices below market levels for low income earners for the past decade.
 Jungles of social apartment blocks, in areas like Kamiennaja Horka, have become a cultural meme among the Minsk population.

 However, after the financial crisis of 2011, the construction boom and accompanying social housing programmes are beginning to trail off.
 Since 2007, the annual output of new housing space averaged about 5 million square metres.
 In 2017, the total area of new housing will be only half that.